ekg/r2dm/README.md

 # 60.706056
 ```

-Note that the two-step PCR would yield intermediate products of 1632 and 1953 bp.
+Note that the two-step PCR would yield intermediate products of 1632bp and 1953bp.
+A full-length product should be 3585bp.